bluekitchen/i2s-test-bridge/README.md

 ## Concept
 The bridge will buffer a fixed amount of data from UART before it starts sending data over I2S.
 This allows the host to send one block for each received block without additional buffering.
+If I2S clock stops for 100 ms, the state is reset.

 ## Usage